This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy services are well managed to help make sure people receive their medicines safely.
-The pharmacy gets its medicines from licensed suppliers and it carries out checks to ensure medicines are in good condition and suitable to supply.
+The pharmacy services are generally well managed to help make sure people receive their medicines safely.
+The pharmacy gets its medicines from licensed suppliers, and it carries out some checks to ensure medicines are in good condition and suitable to supply.

 Principle 5.
 Equipment and facilities